- Travel and Places»

 The economic history of Japan is one of the most studied economies for its spectacular growth in three different periods.
 First was the foundation of Edo (in 1603) to whole inland economical developments, second was the Meiji Restoration (in 1868) to be the first non-European power, third was after the defeat of World War II (in 1945) when the island nation rose to become the world's second largest economy. (https://en.wikipedia.org/wiki/Economy_of_Japan)

 Japan in Edo Period had a booming economy in general, attributed to spiralling growth in commerce and infrastructure.
 Rice played a major role in the economy as this was considered as a valuable commodity in this period.
 It was at this time that Japan was open to learning the Western sciences.
 The pre-war period growth was made possible with government intervention geared to aid businesses.
 The post-war period was characterized by deep-rooted economic immobilism.
 Japan recovered through constant revamping of their economic policies during the period.
-Currently, Japan is considered to be one of the leading economies, fortified with its law-abiding citizens.
+Currently, Japan is considered to be one of the leading economies, fortified by its law-abiding citizens.

 Have you ever visited Japan?